-Drugs may have been approved since this book was printed.
+New treatments may have been approved since this book was printed.
 Check www.LLS.org/DrugUpdates or call (800) 955-4572.

 Nodular Lymphocyte-Predominant Hodgkin Lymphoma.
 Patients with nodular lymphocyte-predominant Hodgkin lymphoma (NLPHL) need treatment that is different from that received by patients with other HL subtypes.
 NLPHL is slow-growing (this is called indolent), and it is associated with excellent long-term survival.
-The most common treatment for patients with early-stage NLPHL is involved site radiation therapy (ISRT).
-For patients with more advanced disease, combination chemotherapy may be needed.
+One treatment option for some patients is the "watch-and-wait" approach, in which the patient is closely watched by the healthcare team without getting any treatment.
+Treatment only begins when symptoms appear or symptoms begin to change.
+Other common treatments for patients with early-stage NLPHL is the removal of lymph nodes by surgery and involved site radiation therapy (ISRT).
+For patients with more advanced disease, combination chemotherapy with rituximab (Rituxan^(R)) may be needed.